USRSE/usrse.github.io/_events/repeated/community-call.md

   - DTSTART;TZID=America/New_York:20220113T120000
 # second Thursday of every month
   - RRULE:UNTIL=20251211T120000;FREQ=MONTHLY;BYDAY=+2TH
-  - RDATE;TZID=America/New_York:20220108T120000
+  - RDATE;TZID=America/New_York:20220113T120000
 ---

 The USRSE monthly community calls occur on the second Thursday of each month.
 12:00-13:00 Eastern.
 Community call topics, agenda and zoom registration announcements are posted to Slack and sent to USRSE email accounts.

 Community calls typically have a topical focus.
-They provide a forum for USRSE members to compare experiences aroud a topic, hang-out and chat on zoom.
+They provide a forum for USRSE members to compare experiences around a topic, hang-out and chat on zoom.

 Any and all suggestions for topics are welcome at [https://github.com/USRSE/monthly-community-calls/issues](https://github.com/USRSE/monthly-community-calls/issues).